Paschke duality and assembly maps

-{We consider the spectrum-valued refinement {\eqref{rerwwerfefefwef}} of Kasparov's assembly map as an interesting result in its own right. {In view of the definition of the domain, one has to construct a family of such assembly maps indexed by the $G$-finite subcomplexes $W$ of $E_{\cF}G^\cw$ which is {compatible} with inclusions}.
+{In Definition \ref{wergoijowergerrrfrfrfrfeggwgw} we construct a spectrum-valued version of the classical Kasparov assembly map which functorially depends on $A$ in $\KKG$.} {We consider the spectrum-valued refinement {\eqref{rerwwerfefefwef}} of Kasparov's assembly map as an interesting result in its own right. {In view of the definition of the domain, one has to construct a family of such assembly maps indexed by the $G$-finite subcomplexes $W$ of $E_{\cF}G^\cw$ which is {compatible} with inclusions}.
 While it is easy to lift Kasparov's construction to a map of spectra for each such $W$ individually, and it is {also} easy to obtain the {required} compatibility on the level of homotopy groups, it is a non-trivial matter {to enhance the compatibility to} the spectrum level. {We obtain this enhancement in the form of the natural transformation \eqref{rgfewrfwweferf}.} }